 as when you leave Britain.

-Large luxury coach for best
+Large luxury coach (38 seater

-views while touring
+giving you best views and comfort while touring

 Small group, to avoid the